 The United States Census Bureau states that Dallas (the city) has a land area of 551 square miles and 68 square miles of water (11.03%) for a total area of 619 square miles .
 Dallas lies in the lower part of a tornado region that covers the prairie lands of the Midwest.
 The spring season usually brings cool weather fronts moving down from Canada that collide with warm, humid air moving north from the Gulf of Mexico.
 When these two weather fronts meet, the result is severe rain storms, lightning, hail and sometimes tornadoes.

 In addition to periodic showers, Dallas and central Texas are also prone to severe drought conditions which can increase the demand for home foundation repair exponentially.
 The drought in the summer of 2011 was the worst in history.
-Our free tips on how to protect your home's foundation can help you lessen the damage from a severe drought.
-For more information about current drought conditions, we recommend visiting the US Drought Monitor.
+Our free tips on how to protect your home’s foundation can help you lessen the damage from a severe drought.
+For more information about current drought conditions you can visit the Texas Drought Map which is updated weekly.

 Unfortunately, we are not able to provide free inspections* and estimates for the western DFW area including Fort Worth.
 We can and do provide inspections for these areas, but a fee will be charged depending on traveling distance.
 Please call for more information.